 A New Look at an Old Technology

-In On-demand Conversations 0001, we addressed a question submitted by a member who is re-thinking old-fashioned teleconferencing as an alternative to Zoom.
+In a recent conversation, we addressed a question submitted by a member who is re-thinking old-fashioned teleconferencing as an alternative to Zoom.
 We explored the conditions under which audio-only might make sense.
 For starters, it’s clear that teleconferencing addresses all four causes of Zoom fatigue:

 - There is no eye contact.

 - You don’t see a mirror image of yourself in real-time.

 - The constraint of audio-only lightens our cognitive load.

 Without the need to process a sometimes overwhelming amount of visual information, we can devote ourselves more effectively to listening to what’s being said in a teleconference.

 On the other hand, teleconferencing has its own shortcomings:

 - Absent visual cues, teleconferences consisting of more than a handful of participants are more likely to devolve into a broadcast without skilled facilitation.

 - Video conferencing is probably more effective at building rapport, trust, and relationships than teleconferencing.